 Transportr should look pretty.
 People with design skills are encouraged to contribute those and help making Transportr look even better.

 Each transport network has its own logo.
 For some transport networks Transportr still doesn't have a logo, but shows a placeholder instead.
 You can send in as many logo graphics as you want.
 In the past, Transportr was using raster graphics in PNG format.
 Now, we are only accepting vector graphics.
-SVG files are collected in /art/networks and need to be converted into the Android vector format.
+SVG files are collected in /artwork/networks.
+They further need to be converted into the Android vector format and must be placed in /res/drawable.
 There is tools on the internet that allow you to do this: svg2android or SvgToVectorDrawableConverter The name of the file should always be network_X_logo.xml where X is the short ID of the network in Transportr in lower case.
 Here is an example of Brazil (BR).

 Ideally, you send in logo graphics with a Pull Request in Github.
 See Working with the Source code for more information.
 Alternatively, you can create a new issue in GitHub and just drag and drop the graphics in there.